Image: DOC

 More feedings

 If a chick goes too long time without a visit from a parent or is underweight, you may see rangers feed it with a well-blended fish smoothie to avoid lumps that could get caught.
-This is because adult albatross will only feed their own chick at this stage and won't foster another.
-So, if a chick’s weight is low for its age, DOC rangers will feed it.
+This is because adult albatross will only feed their own chick at this stage and will not foster another.
+So, if a chick’s weight is significantly low for its age, DOC rangers will feed it.

 Play nests and curious juveniles